what is music publishing? :

 the role of a music publisher involves … :

-- Finding new and talented songwriters and composers and encouraging and supporting them as they develop their skills, whether through helping with their living expenses, providing them with the facilities they need to produce music or offering advice and guidance in writing for particular markets;
+- Finding new and talented songwriters and composers and encouraging and supporting them as they develop their skills, whether through helping directly financially, providing them with the facilities they need to produce music or offering advice and guidance;

 - Securing commissions for new works and helping to coordinate work flow;